wri/carbon-budget/readme.md

 However, the model is designed to be used specifically for forests, so the model creates three derivative 30-m outputs for each key output (gross emissions, gross removals, net flux) as well (only for the standard model, not for sensitivity analyses):

-1) Per pixel values for the full model extent (all tree cover densities):
+1) Mg CO2e per pixel values for the full model extent (all tree cover densities):
    `(((TCD2000>0 AND WHRC AGB2000>0) OR Hansen gain=1 OR mangrove AGB2000>0) NOT IN pre-2000 plantations)`
-2) Per hectare values for forest pixels only (colloquially, TCD>30 or Hansen gain pixels):
+2) Mg CO2e per hectare values for forest pixels only (colloquially, TCD>30 or Hansen gain pixels):
    `(((TCD2000>30 AND WHRC AGB2000>0) OR Hansen gain=1 OR mangrove AGB2000>0) NOT IN pre-2000 plantations)`
-3) Per pixel values for forest pixels only (colloquially, TCD>30 or Hansen gain pixels):
+3) Mg CO2e per pixel values for forest pixels only (colloquially, TCD>30 or Hansen gain pixels):
    `(((TCD2000>30 AND WHRC AGB2000>0) OR Hansen gain=1 OR mangrove AGB2000>0) NOT IN pre-2000 plantations)`

 The per hectare outputs are used for making pixel-level maps (essentially showing emission and removal factors),